 - Over the course of the game, the gameplay area shrinks so players are pushed closer together

-- Players can chat with each other using headsets or text
+- Players can chat with other players using headsets or text

 - Friends can team up together in duo mode or squad mode

-- Fortnite: Battle Royale is one of the first games to let players play together across most platforms.
-So, players on mobile can play with their friends who are playing on an Xbox
+- Fortnite Battle Royale is one of the first games to let players play together across most platforms.
+So for example, players on mobile can play with their friends who are playing on an Xbox